Nitrous Oxide Sedation In Warrensburg And Oak Grove, MO

-Most people feel somewhat uneasy about seeing the dentist.
-Dental anxiety goes far beyond temporary jitters before a dental procedure.
-People with dental anxiety experience varying levels of fear at the very thought of a dental checkup and cleaning, let alone treatment to handle a dental problem.
+Many patients feel somewhat uneasy about seeing the dentist.
+However, dental anxiety goes far beyond temporary jitters before a dental procedure.
+Patients with dental anxiety experience varying levels of fear at the very thought of a dental checkup and cleaning, let alone treatment to handle a dental problem.

-People can experience dental anxiety for any number of reasons.
+Patients can experience dental anxiety for any number of reasons.
 Fear may develop in childhood and continue into adulthood with no identifiable cause.
 For some, apprehension to see the dentist originated with a bad experience.
 This can involve poor dental care that resulted in pain or emotional upset related to the professionalism of a dentist or dental staff.

 While all nitrous oxide works on the central nervous system to ease fear and sensations of anxiety, nitrous oxide also performs similarly to a pain-reducer, enhancing the numbing effects of the local anesthetic.
-Finally, patients may appreciate the ease with which the effects of nitrous oxide lift.
+Additionally, patients may appreciate the ease with which the effects of nitrous oxide lift.
 Within moments of stopping the administration of this sedative, the fullness of consciousness is restored.
 This allows patients to safely drive themselves home after their appointment.

 Dental Anxiety Patient Testimonial

 “Most Amazing Dentist i have ever had!
 When you enter the dentist office, you feel home.
 The staff is very affable and helpful.
 Greets you with big smile and helps you out with getting appointment which fits best for you.
 Doctor Young and Justin are very talented and will make sure they walk you through your dental problems and suggest the best solution for you.
 I had a oral surgery with Doctor Justin and everything went smoothly, I was nervous at first but they made sure i am in the most comfortable situation as possible, Even took call after surgery on weekends to check on me.
 Highly recommended to be your next dentist.”